goc9000/octa-format/OCTA Format.md

       - When the response arrived in full (body included)
       - When the request was deemed failed / aborted

+#### External IDs

-All objects stored also feature an optional field by which an **external ID** may be set (which differs from the internal ID that is only used within the database).
+All the major objects in the database (sessions, tabs, requests etc) feature an optional field by which an **external ID** may be set, which differs from the internal ID that is only used within the database.
 The external ID is a string in a vendor-specific format that allows one to refer to objects in the archive in a stable way that survives database reorganizations, consolidations, merging etc. Objects in two archives that have the same external ID should generally be considered to be the same for the purpose of operations such as merging and comparison.

+Note that external IDs are only unique within the scope of the immediate parent.
+Thus, session IDs are unique per archive, but e.g. tab IDs are only unique within a session.
+The same tab ID can be reused for tabs appearing in different sessions.

 ### The annotation layer